 We mount our bicycle for a beautiful ride along the Nenana River, through the backbone of the Alaska Range.
 We pass the headquarters of Denali National Park, then exit the park through the Nenana River Canyon.
 At the mouth of the canyon the land opens up and we enter the vast forest of the great Alaskan interior.
 We continue paralleling the Nanana River to the town of Nenana.
 We then van to dinner and our rooms in Fairbanks.

 Our tour of the Richardson Highway begins with a 75-mile ride from the outskirts of Fairbanks to Delta Junction.
-The road winds along the magnificent, wild Tanana River.
+The road winds along the magnificent, wild Tanana River as it flows through the interior of Alaska on its way to join the Yukon.
 The warm weather and thick forest here are typical of the huge Alaskan Interior.
 As we cross the Tanana River, we get an excellent view of the Trans-Alaska Pipeline.
 Ahead looms the mighty Alaska Range, highlighted by Mt.
-Deborah and Mt.
-Hayes.
+Deborah (12,339 ft.) and Mt.
+Hayes (13,832 ft).

 We leave Delta Junction and began the gradual climb up the glacial Delta River toward Isabel Pass.
 Passing through the Alaska Range, we see huge ice fields on either side of the road.
 Enormous mineral fields color the mountains in different hues of red, gray and brown.
-We ride along beautiful Summit Lake, well above tree line.
+We ride along beautiful Summit Lake, only 3,000 feet in elevation, well above tree line.

 Leaving the Alaska Range behind us, we pass Paxson Lake and drop into the Copper River Basin.
 We pass many small rivers and lakes as the road parallels the Gulkana River.
 Moose, caribou, and trumpeter swans are common sights in this area.
 We stop for dinner at the historic Gakona Lodge (built in 1906).

 We wind our way up the Tsaina River, toward Thompson Pass.
 On the way we stop off at Worthington Glacier, only yards from the road!
-The views from here are truly spectacular.
+Thompson Pass is only 2,678 feet, but far above the tree line, and the views from here are truly spectacular.
+Don’t forget your camera!
 We now drop 2,500 feet in six miles into the Lowe River Valley.
 Following the Lowe River, we ride through the vertical rock walls and numerous waterfalls of Keystone Canyon.
-We spend the night in Valdez, port for the Alaska State Ferry.
+We spend the night in Valdez, the port for the Alaska State Ferry, and across the bay from the Trans-Alaska Pipeline Terminal.

-We wake up early and board a ship of the Alaska Marine Highway for an unforgettable trip across Prince William Sound.
-We leave the ship in Whittier, and board a shuttle for a fifteen-minute ride under the Chugach Mountains to Portage.
-Then we van back to Anchorage.
+We wake up early and board a ship of the Alaska Marine Highway for an unforgettable trip across Glacier studded Prince William Sound.
+We leave the ship in Whittier and board a shuttle for a 15-minute ride UNDER the Chugach Mountains to Portage.
+From Portage, we van back to Anchorage which marks the end of our Bicycle Alaska Tour.

 Please note: Over the last few years, budget cuts have been making the Alaska Marine Highway increasingly unreliable and difficult to work with.
 We have been having problems with cancellations and schedule changes.
 If that happens on the tour you sign up for, we will run a different itinerary on Day 7, which will include cycling and/or hiking in another beautiful location.